Round Bottom Background

 Uncontested Divorces

-Today, the majority of divorces are no longer decided by a judge at trial, but rather settled.
-Settling a divorce outside of the courtroom can remove the unknown of the judge deciding the terms of the divorce, potentially leading to results that neither side is completely happy with.
-Having an experienced family law attorney is important to achieve a fair settlement, even if the divorce appears to be uncontested at the onset.
-An experienced attorney will know how to use alternative dispute resolution strategies to find satisfactory solutions for divorces.
+Today, the majority of divorces are no longer decided by a judge at trial, but instead settled.
+Settling a divorce outside the courtroom can remove the uncertainty of a judge deciding the terms, potentially leading to results neither side is pleased with.
+Having an experienced family law attorney is important to achieving a fair settlement, even if the divorce appears uncontested at the outset.
+An experienced attorney will know how to use alternative dispute resolution strategies to achieve satisfactory outcomes in divorce cases.